Nature & OutdoorNature & Outdoor

 For decades groups of speleologists have been exploring the cave areas of the region, and the Italian federation Federazione Speleologica Regionale dell’Emilia-Romagna (FSRER) listed the caves that have been discovered and explored so far – accessible via web.

 So on the one hand remote and difficult-to-reach areas, on the other hand, the so-called “tourist caves”, accessible for everybody.
-An extraordinary world among Kms of tunnels, also more than 200m deep, streams of water, wells, unbelievable human traces and ancient fossils dating back to 5million years ago.
+An extraordinary world including kms of tunnels, also more than 200m deep, streams of water, wells, unbelievable human traces and ancient fossils dating back to 5 million years ago, which were recognised as UNESCO World Heritage Sites in 2023 for their uniqueness and representativeness of the Earth’s geological and geomorphological evolution.

-And now, put warm clothes and trekking shoes on and be ready for our adventure!
+And now, put warm clothes and trekking shoes on and get ready for an adventure!

 Grotta del Re Tiberio

-Starting point: Via Firenze, località Borgo Rivola c/o Cava di Monte Tondo (Riolo Terme, Ravenna)
+Starting point: Via Firenze, Borgo Rivola at Cava di Monte Tondo (Riolo Terme, Ravenna)

 Duration: 1h30′